cscarv/cscarv.github.io/_pages/about.md

   - /about.html
 ---

-I'm an **incoming assistant professor of computer science at Rutgers University** (Fall 2026), where I will be leading a research group studying the foundations of diffusion models.
-Until then, I'm a final-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/).
+I'm an incoming assistant professor of computer science at Rutgers University (Fall 2026), where I will be leading a research group studying the foundations of diffusion models. **I'm recruiting PhD students in the 2026-27 cycle to start in Fall 2027.** If you'd like to join my lab, email me at [scarvelis.lab@gmail.com](mailto:scarvelis.lab@gmail.com) with a short description of your research interests, and I'd be happy to chat if it seems like a good fit.

 I work towards understanding the behavior of generative models, particularly diffusion models.
 I'm especially interested in two questions: